tuku13/tuku13/README.md

 - 👋 Hi, I’m @tuku13
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning Unity, Flutter/Dart, C#, Java, C++, C
+- 🌱 I’m currently learning Kotlin, JavaScript, Unity, Flutter/Dart, C#, Java, C++, C

 <!---
 tuku13/tuku13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.